DannyDainton/newman-reporter-htmlextra/README.md

 | `--reporter-htmlextra-export <path>` | Specify a path where the output HTML file will be written to disk.
 If not specified, the file will be written to `newman/` in the current working directory. |
 | `--reporter-htmlextra-template <path>` | Specify a path to the custom template which will be used to render the HTML report.
 This option depends on `--reporter htmlextra` and `--reporter-htmlextra-export` being present in the run command.
 If this option is not specified, the [default template](./lib/template-default.hbs) is used |

-Custom templates (currently handlebars only) can be passed to the HTML reporter via `--reporter-htmlextra-template <path>` with `--reporters htmlextra` and `--reporter-html-export`.
+Custom templates (currently handlebars only) can be passed to the HTML reporter via `--reporter-htmlextra-template <path>` with `--reporters htmlextra` and `--reporter-htmlextra-export`.
 The [default template](./lib/template-default.hbs) is used in all other cases.

 #### With Newman as a Library